a6dul-s/NeuroLearn-CsPROJECT/README.md

 # NeuroLearn-CsPROJECT
 University of Liverpool Inversity.

-A PowerPoint editor that aims to improve the teaching for NeuroDvierse students.
+A ChatBot that helps the teacher to adapt the presentation to the needs of neurodiverse students.